buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

 Job has two possible values, `Task` and `Shutdown`.

-The Shutdown job type allows us to break the loop and terminate the thread gracefully.
+The `Shutdown` job type allows us to break the loop and terminate the thread gracefully.
 If a thread receives a `Shutdown` from the queue, it will stop executing.

 Okay, now check the `Task`.
 I know it looks too complicated at first glance, it still looks complicated to me.
-I'll try to break it down
+I'll try to break it down.

-`Box<dyn FnOnce() -> Result<(), Box<dyn std::error::Error>> + Send + 'static>`
+- `Box<dyn FnOnce() -> Result<(), Box<dyn std::error::Error>> + Send + 'static>`

 Here we have two main parts; the `FnOnce()` and the return type of this closure, `Box<dyn std::error::Error>> + Send + 'static`

+- `FnOnce()`:
-- `FnOnce()` - It is a closure without taking any arguments.
+  - It is a closure without taking any arguments.
 It is same as `thread::spawn(|| {})` closure.
-It helps us to prevent accidentally call a task multiple times when it's not safe to do so. - `-> Result<(), Box<dyn std::error::Error>>` The closure returns a `Result` type.
+  - helps us to prevent accidentally call a task multiple times when it's not safe to do so.
+  - `-> Result<(), Box<dyn std::error::Error>>` is the return type of this closure.
     On success, it returns `()` (unit, or void).
 On error, it returns a boxed trait object of `std::error::Error`.

 > Trait object is one of the ways in Rust to write polymorphic code.
 Especially, dynamic
 > dispatch uses trait objects to resolve generic function calls at runtime.

 - `Box<dyn ...>`: Box is used for heap allocation. `dyn` indicates a trait object, allowing for dynamic dispatch.
-- `Send`: This trait bound ensures the closure can be safely sent between threads.
+- `Send`: is a trait which ensures the closure can be safely sent between threads.
-- 'static: This lifetime bound ensures the closure doesn't contain any non-static references. 'static bound ensures a type is safe to use without lifetime constraints.
-Without 'static, we might create closures that reference stack-local variables, leading to use-after-free bugs.
+- `'static`: is a lifetime bound ensuring the closure doesn't contain any non-static references. `'static` bound ensures a type is safe to use without lifetime constraints.
+Without `'static`, we might create closures that reference stack-local variables, leading to use-after-free bugs.

-In arguments of `Worker::new`, the use of Arc allows safe sharing of the job queue and signaling mechanism between threads.
+In the arguments of `Worker::new` method, the use of `Arc` allows safe sharing of the job queue and signaling mechanism between threads.
 This is crucial in Rust's ownership model for concurrent programming.
-Otherwise, we cannot use shared data between threads as it will cause lots of critical bugs.
+Otherwise, shared data cannot be used safely among multiple threads as it will cause lots of critical bugs.

 ### Thread Pool